rosakng/msci-nlp-w22/assignment1/README.md

 **Instructions**

-Please cd into `/msci-nlp-w22/assignment1` and run `python3 main.py {path}` where path is the path to the data file with pos.txt and neg.txt files and program output csv files.
+Please cd into `msci-nlp-w22/assignment1` and run `python3 main.py {path}` where path is the path to the data file with pos.txt and neg.txt files and program output csv files.

-The script takes about 1 minute to run.
+The script takes about 40s to run.